NBISweden/nbis-templates-quarto/README.md

 # NBIS Quarto template

-This repository contains a simple [Quarto](https://quarto.org/) template for use in _e.g._ NBIS fee-for-service reports.
-Quarto works with both Python and R out of the box, as well as for both HTML/PDF reports and revealjs-based presentations - the current version only includes a HTML-based template, however.
+This repository contains a simple [Quarto](https://quarto.org/) template for use in NBIS HTML reports and NBIS presentations.
+Quarto works with both Python and R out of the box, as well as for both HTML/PDF reports and revealjs-based presentations.

 ## Installation